Poker Starting Hands: Play the Odds, Not Just the Cards

 By Starting Hand we mean the two hole cards which are dealt to you at the start of each hand.

-Since we now know which are the best starting hands in poker then we can apply this knowledge to our strategy.
-Remember, when we play a hand, we want to play with the odds in our favour, and by selectively choosing which starting hands we play we can ensure this.
+Remember, when we play a hand, we want to play with the odds in our favour — and by selectively choosing which starting hands we play, we base our strategy on proven mathematical edges.

 Starting Hand Groups

-You could look at all the statistical information and studies, but we’ve taken all the work out of it for you.
 The following section is a key part of your strategy and you should practise choosing the right action before the flop using the poker starting hands chart below.

-We have chosen 46 different hands that we will play depending on the position and situation we are in.
-Those 46 hands have been separated into 8 groups named Group A to H. Group A are the strongest hands in poker based on the statistics and group H are the weakest hands that we are willing to play.
-Of course there are many more hand combinations weaker than the hands in Group H, but we are not interested in playing with these and they will be folded into the muck straight away.
+These 46 hands have been separated into 8 groups named Group A to H. Group A are the strongest hands in poker based on the statistics and group H are the weakest hands that we are willing to play.

 Group A